Used Rock Tumblers

 Lots of people buy vintage rock tumblers at yard sales or online auctions.
 They think that they will clean them up, replace a couple of parts and have a brand new machine.
 Then they learn that it is impossible or very difficult to get replacement barrels, bearings, belts, motors and other essential parts.

 If you buy a tumbler that is not currently being sold in new condition, expect to have trouble buying replacement parts.

 Tumblers made in the early 1970s or older often have barrels made from paint cans or hard plastic.
 These make an enormous amount of noise and usually don’t last very long.
 New, rubber tumbler barrels may not fit these machines or fit them poorly.

 Used Tumbler Supplies

 If your used tumbler comes with some rough rocks or ceramic pellets they will probably work fine.
 However, if the tumbler comes with a package of fine grit or polish that has been opened you should assume that they are contaminated.
 Trying to get a good polish when your fine grit or polish is contaminated is a waste of time.
 I would throw them out, or be willing to waste a couple of weeks testing them on low-value rough.

 Toy Tumblers Have a Very Short Life

 Finally, rotary rock tumblers that have a plastic barrel are toy tumblers.
 These tumblers might survive tumbling a few batches of rocks.
 If you buy one in used condition, don’t expect it to last very long.
 (We don’t sell toy tumblers in new condition because they get lots of bad customer reviews and they don’t last very long.
-The tumblers that we sell are hobbyist or commercial quality.)
+The tumblers that we sell are hobbyist quality.)